Laurent Poliquin

-Laurent Poliquin (born June 12, 1975) is a Franco-Manitoban poet, educator and a community activist.
+Laurent Poliquin (born June 12, 1975) is a Franco-Manitoban poet, visual artist, scholar, educator and a community activist.
 He is a member of the Green Party of Canada.

 Biography

 He studied philosophy at the University of Quebec at Trois-Rivières and completed a MA in French studies at the University of British Columbia.
 In 1999, he moved to Winnipeg and completed a Bachelor of Education at Université de Saint-Boniface, for which he was awarded the prestigious Government of France Award.
 He works as a journalist and radio host before becoming a teacher.
 In 2008, he began a doctorate in French studies at the University of Manitoba (Canada) after holding editorial functions at Éditions des Plaines (2003–2009).
 In 2009 he was introduce as a member of the research center Young People's Text and Culture of the University of Winnipeg (CRYTC) and works as an editor for the international journal Youth: Young People, Texts, Cultures.
 He is also an honorary member of the International Scientific Council of the magazine Otago French Notes of New Zealand.
 He is the author of fifteen books.

-Winner of the Alliance Française Award in Molsheim (Alsace) in 2002, Poliquin participated in the Toronto International Book Fair (2003), the Salon du livre de Paris (2007), the Trois-Rivières International Poetry Festival (2001, 2003 and 2005) and the Winnipeg International Writers Festival (2001 to 2010).
+Winner of the Alliance Française Award in Molsheim (Alsace) in 2002, Poliquin participated in the Toronto International Book Fair (2003), the Salon du livre de Paris (2007), the Trois-Rivières International Poetry Festival (2001, 2003, 2005, 2025) and the Winnipeg International Writers Festival (2001 to 2010).
 His poems have been published in Quebec (Le Sabord, Moebius and Ellipse), in Canada (Contemporary Verse 2, Canadian Literature) in France (Poésie sur Seine, Casse-Pieds, Le Temps des Cerises) and Italy (Ibiskos Editrice Risolo).